system76/docs/_articles/use-openvpn.md

 sudo apt install network-manager-openvpn
 ```

-If your using GNOME Shell (Desktop Enviroment) you will also need the <u>network-manager-openvpn-gnome</u> package:
+If you're using GNOME Shell (Desktop Enviroment) you will also need the <u>network-manager-openvpn-gnome</u> package:

 ```
 sudo apt install network-manager-openvpn-gnome